 Hinduism is a very ancient religion in India, which has its own different beliefs and customs.
-Many gods and goddesses are worshiped in Hinduism, which are considered a symbol of happiness, peace and prosperity.
+Many gods and goddesses are worshiped in Hinduism, which is considered a symbol of happiness, peace and prosperity.
 In such a situation, even though you know a lot about Hinduism, but when it comes to Hinduism, people often get confused.

 In such a situation, if you are always confused about the word Hinduism, then in this article we will tell you in detail about all the aspects related to Hinduism and Hindutva.